 4) Other types of arthritis

-a.
-Primary osteoarthritis - It occurs in elder persons.
+- Primary osteoarthritis - It occurs in older persons.

 6) Ankylosing spondylarthritis

 7) Infectious arthritis: